jeanhoyos/frogs_robot_module/README.md

 )
 ```

+In addition you need to change the frogs_msgs statement to the one you selected for your _msgs folder

 In the package.xml:
 - Change the following line to match your module name
 ```
 <name>module_robot_arm</name>
 ```

+In addition you need to change the frogs_msgs statement to the one you selected for your _msgs folder

 The last step is to adapt the launch file.
 Go in the launch folder and open the launch file.